Are you quitting smoking for the first time, or having another crack at it? Here are some tips to help you quit for good.

 2. Plan for cravings

 Expect to have cravings in the first few weeks of quitting.
 Being prepared does make it easier.
 And the good news is: cravings only last a few minutes.
 Think of them as a five-minute window to distract yourself.
 Take the pooch for a walk, sing at the top of your lungs or prepare some healthy snacks.
 Don't forget the 4Ds: delay acting on a craving, deep breathe, drink water, do something else.

 3. Speak to your doctor

 Speak to your doctor and let them know you want to quit.
-You can access cheaper quitting medication and nicotine replacement therapy (NRT) (like nicotine patches, gum and lozenges).
+You can access cheaper stop smoking medication and nicotine replacement therapy (NRT) (like nicotine patches, gum and lozenges).
 This means even more money in your pocket from quitting smoking!
-Plus, research has shown that using either quitting medication or an NRT product, together with Quitline, is the most effective way to quit.
-If you choose NRT, a combination of the patch with a faster-acting NRT product like mouth spray, gum or lozenge is the most effective.
+Plus, research has shown that using either stop smoking medication or NRT , together with Quitline, is the most effective way to quit.
+If you choose NRT, a combination of the patch with a faster-acting NRT like mouth spray, gum or lozenge is the most effective.

 4. Get your mates on board

 Tell your mates you have decided to quit, especially the ones who still smoke.
 That way they can offer you support.
 You could even enlist one of your smoking friends to quit with you!